nicolasdespres/picosqlite/README.md

 # Installation

-Just copy the Python script and run it.
+Just copy (or symlink) the Python script and run it.

 # License